Cellular and Molecular MedicineFind a programme

 MScR and PhD (part-time and full-time) then have one further year to write up.

 |Part-time study available||Yes|

-This research degree is also available via distance-learning for approved international partners.
+This research degree is also available via distance-learning.

 The School of Cellular and Molecular Medicine is an internationally recognised centre of excellence for the study of cancer biology, infection and immunology, and regenerative medicine.